efforthye/fast-filesystem-mcp/README.md

 # Fast Filesystem MCP
 A high-performance Model Context Protocol (MCP) server that provides secure filesystem access for Claude and other AI assistants.
 Built with TypeScript and optimized for Claude's token limits and performance requirements.
-Also, This project is based on the vercel-labs/mcp-on-vercel template.

 ## Live Demo
 - Production Deployment: https://fast-filesystem-mcp.vercel.app/api/server